 In July 2003 Dr. Marsha Drennon took over as president and launched a capital campaign that resulted in construction of the Heckart Science and Allied Health Center and saw enrollment grow to more than 5,000 students a semester.

-In 2013 Dr. Joanna Anderson became SFCC’s fifth president; she continues to move the college forward through the 2020 Vision Strategic Plan and Campus Master Plan, both of which focus on meeting the changing needs of the students and communities the college serves.
+In 2013 Dr. Joanna Anderson became SFCC’s fifth president; she moved the college forward through the 2020 Vision Strategic Plan and Campus Master Plan, both of which focused on meeting the changing needs of the students and communities the college serves.

 In 2017 more than 13,758 students chose SFCC for credit and continuing education classes online and on campus in Sedalia, Boonville, Clinton, Eldon, the Lake of the Ozarks, Warsaw, and Whiteman Air Force Base.

 In 2018 SFCC celebrated 50 years of living its mission to “provide relevant and innovative learning experiences that successfully prepare students and enrich the intellectual, economic and cultural vitality of the communities it serves.”